mljar/mercury/README.md

 We want you to customize your web apps so they look and feel exactly the way you like.

-To do this, create a file called `config.toml` in the same directory as your notebooks.
+To do this, create a file called `config.toml` in the active notebooks directory.
+By default, this is the current directory.
+If you start Mercury with `--working-dir`, place `config.toml` there instead.

 ```toml
 [main]